-The third component of aggregate demand is spending by federal, state, and local governments.
-Although the United States is usually thought of as a market economy, government still plays a significant role in the economy.
-Government provides important public services such as national defense, transportation infrastructure, and education.
+The third component of aggregate demand is federal, state, and local government spending.
+Although we usually view the United States as a market economy, government still plays a significant role in the economy.
+As we discuss in Environmental Protection and Negative Externalities and Positive Externalitites and Public Goods, government provides important public services such as national defense, transportation infrastructure, and education.

 Keynes recognized that the government budget offered a powerful tool for influencing aggregate demand.
-Not only could AD be stimulated by more government spending (or reduced by less government spending), but consumption and investment spending could be influenced by lowering or raising tax rates.
-Indeed, Keynes concluded that during extreme times like deep recessions, only the government had the power and resources to move aggregate demand.
+Not only could more government spending stimulate AD (or less government spending reduce it), but lowering or raising tax rates could influence consumption and investment spending.
+Keynes concluded that during extreme times like deep recessions, only the government had the power and resources to move aggregate demand.

 What Determines Net Exports?

-Recall that exports are products produced domestically and sold abroad while imports are products produced abroad but purchased domestically.
-Since aggregate demand is defined as spending on domestic goods and services, export expenditures add to AD, while import expenditures subtract from AD.
+Recall that exports are domestically produced products that sell abroad while imports are foreign produced products that consumers purchase domestically.
+Since we define aggregate demand as spending on domestic goods and services, export expenditures add to AD, while import expenditures subtract from AD.

 Two sets of factors can cause shifts in export and import demand: changes in relative growth rates between countries and changes in relative prices between countries.
-The level of demand for a nation’s exports tends to be most heavily affected by what is happening in the economies of the countries that would be purchasing those exports.
+What is happening in the countries’ economies that would be purchasing those exports heavily affects the level of demand for a nation’s exports.
 For example, if major importers of American-made products like Canada, Japan, and Germany have recessions, exports of U.S. products to those countries are likely to decline.
-Conversely, the quantity of a nation’s imports is directly affected by the level of income in the domestic economy: more income will bring a higher level of imports.
+Conversely, the amount of income in the domestic economy directly affects the quantity of a nation’s imports: more income will bring a higher level of imports.

-Exports and imports can also be affected by relative prices of goods in domestic and international markets.
+Relative prices of goods in domestic and international markets can also affect exports and imports.
 If U.S. goods are relatively cheaper compared with goods made in other places, perhaps because a group of U.S. producers has mastered certain productivity breakthroughs, then U.S. exports are likely to rise.
 If U.S. goods become relatively more expensive, perhaps because a change in the exchange rate between the U.S. dollar and other currencies has pushed up the price of inputs to production in the United States, then exports from U.S. producers are likely to decline.

-This table summarizes the reasons given here for changes in aggregate demand.
+[link] summarizes the reasons we have explained for changes in aggregate demand.